BanG Dream!

-The franchise's premise is based around all-female bands whose members are also voice actresses in the anime and mobile game; as of 2025, the project has ten groups, seven of which are capable of playing their respective characters' instruments, and eight that are featured in the mobile game.
-The first band, Poppin'Party, was formed in February 2015, and further groups were introduced in 2017 with the launch of the mobile game: Roselia, Afterglow, Pastel Palettes, and Hello, Happy World!.
+The franchise's premise is based around all-female bands whose members are also voice actresses in the anime and mobile game; as of 2026, the project has twelve groups, seven of which are capable of playing their respective characters' instruments, and eight that are featured in the mobile game.
+The first band, Poppin'Party, was formed in February 2015, and further groups were introduced in 2017 with the launch of the mobile game: Roselia, Afterglow, Pastel Palettes, and Hello, Happy World!
 In 2018, a backup band called The Third was renamed Raise A Suilen and joined the series, followed by a seventh unit named Morfonica in 2020.
-Further expansion in 2022 introduced MyGO!!!!!, Ave Mujica, and Mugendai Mewtype.
-For live performances, Poppin'Party, Roselia, Raise A Suilen, Morfonica, MyGO!!!!!, Ave Mujica and Mugendai Mewtype's voice actresses play their own music, while the others are limited to vocals.
+Further expansion since 2022 introduced MyGO!!!!!, Ave Mujica, Mugendai Mewtype, Millsage, and Ikka Dumb Rock.

+For live performances, the voice actresses for Poppin'Party, Roselia, Raise A Suilen, Morfonica, MyGO!!!!!, Ave Mujica, Mugendai Mewtype, Millsage, and Ikka Dumb Rock play their own music, while the others are limited to vocals.
+The original seven bands are grouped in the Girls Band Party! set of media whereas the other five are part of Our Notes.
+While they are separate games, the bands exist in the same canon.

 The anime, which follows fictional representations of the bands, has three seasons of 13 episodes each.
 The first season, produced by Issen (OLM with Bushiroad) and Xebec, aired from January to April 2017.
 Sanzigen took over production duties for the second and third seasons, which were respectively broadcast in winter 2019 and 2020.
 A concert-centric movie BanG Dream!
 Film Live was released in 2019, followed by a sequel Film Live 2nd Stage in 2021.
 Three band-focused films have also been produced: the two-part Episode of Roselia series premiered in 2021, followed by BanG Dream!
 Poppin'Dream! premiered in 2022.

 Spin-off anime series include BanG Dream!
 Girls Band Party!
 Pico and its sequels Pico: Ohmori and Pico Fever! by Sanzigen with DMM.futureworks and Pastel Life by Studio A-Cat.
 An anime following MyGO!!!!! titled BanG Dream!
 It's MyGO!!!!! aired from June to September 2023.
 The sequel to It's MyGO!!!!! following Ave Mujica titled BanG Dream!
 Ave Mujica aired from January to March 2025.
-A sequel to both It's MyGO!!!! and Ave Mujica has been announced.
+A sequel to both It's MyGO!!!! and Ave Mujica is set to premiere in January 2027.
 An anime following Mugendai Mewtype produced by Nichicaline titled BanG Dream!
-Yume∞Mita is set to premiere in 2026.
+Yume∞Mita aired from July to September 2026.

 The series has enjoyed international popularity for its live performances and mobile game, while the anime has seen mixed but improving reviews with later seasons.
 In 2018, the franchise expanded to include a male-based counterpart Argonavis from BanG Dream!, which was spun off into an independent brand From Argonavis in 2021.